bbjrgithub/Data_Engineering/Portfolio/Download_Newsmax_Newsfront/README.md

 Things that I learned while building the project:

+- If continual requests are made the site blocks the connecting IP.
+Connecting to the site using a proxy (ScrapeOps) was needed.
+Using backoff/retry and custom User Agent strings/headers did not circumvent the eventual IP block.
 - I originally copied each article's data to a "row" list before writing to a .CSV.
 Later I tried ```row.append()``` to create a batch of data that was then written to a .CSV.
 The program currently doesn't support picking up from the point of when the last article was saved and I don't need to perform any further manipulation of the data before saving so copying to a list is unnecessary.
 Instead the data is sent directly to the function that writes to a .CSV.

   ```row.append()``` would have allowed the articles to be better written in chronological order by year/month in the .CSV by the threads but it isn't necessary as the database will be used to sort the rows anyway.
 It also uses more memory and I wanted to use as less as possible as I wanted to run the program on a Raspberry Pi.